FREE WEBINAR | How digital revenue models can be a powerful ally for the future of media in SA

 Over the past 12 months of lockdown, the role of technology has advanced significantly.
 Though the media industry had already made huge strides towards digital transformation and taking their products online, monetisation remains a challenge.

 Media is in the business of producing content to attract eyeballs.
-How that content is purchased and consumed in a digital space to generate sufficient revenue to invest in high-quality content production, is the silver bullet the industry is innovating in.
+What the industry is trying to achieve is finding creative ways of getting that content purchased and consumed in a digital space that generates sufficient revenue to invest in high-quality content production.

-Although innovation has been happening with paywalls going up on traditionally free-to-view platforms, where premium content is reserved for subscribers, and where titles have started voluntary citizen support models, is this enough?
-Are there other revenue models to be considered for consumers who are increasingly digital, and glued to their devices?
+We have already seen innovation in digital revenue creation: paywalls going up on traditionally free-to-view platforms, where premium content is reserved for subscribers, and titles starting voluntary citizen support models.
+But is this enough?
+Are there other revenue models to consider for consumers who are increasingly digital, and glued to their devices?

-Join the Future of Media digital conference series in partnership with Vodacom and EziAds on the evolution of digital revenue models, their implementation in SA, and what these innovations hold in store.
+Join the Future of Media digital conference series in partnership with Vodacom and EziAds on the evolution of digital revenue models, their implementation in SA, and what these innovations hold in store for the SA media industry.

 - Riaan Wolmarans - head of digital: media, Arena Holdings